 For more information and publications see the publications page and/or project member pages: Robert Lecusay, Lina Mrak, Monica Nilsson.

 This licensiate project is broadly focused on how intercultural education can be developed in the context of Swedish preschool provision based on the democratic values that undergird this provision.
-The project documents and analyzes the perspectives of preschool teachers working in schools situated in multicultural areas, as well as the perspectives of recently arrived immigrant parents with children in the preschool system.
+The project documents and analyses the perspectives of preschool teachers working in schools situated in multicultural areas, as well as the perspectives of recently arrived immigrant parents with children in the preschool system.

 For more information and publications see the publications page and/or project member pages: Susanna Anderstaf.